albar965/littlenavmap-manual/en/MENUS.md

 #### Create Logbook entries {#userdata-menu-create-logbook}

-Checking this menu item enables a simple logbook functionality.
+Checking this menu item enables a simple logbook feature.

 _Little Navmap_ will create a userpoint of type `Logbook` ![Logbook](../images/icons/userpoint_Logbook.png "Logbook") on each takeoff and landing when connected to a simulator.